SaturnBTC/Titan/ts-sdk/README.md

 #### Methods

 - **subscribe(subscriptionRequest: TcpSubscriptionRequest)**: `void`
   Initiates the subscription process using the provided subscription request.
 The request is stored so it can be re-sent on reconnection.
+Replaces any existing subscription safely.

 - **shutdown()**: `void`
-  Gracefully shuts down the TCP client and cancels any pending reconnection attempts.
+  Immediately shuts down the TCP client and cancels timers.

+- **shutdownAsync()**: `Promise<void>`
+  Gracefully shuts down and resolves after the socket is closed and timers are cleared.

+- **getStatus()**: `ConnectionStatus`
+  Returns the current connection status.